ssuijkerbuijk/Aspose.Words-for-Cloud/README.md

 --------- | -----------
-[Examples](Examples)  | A collection of .NET examples that help you learn and explore the API features [Plugins](Plugins)  | Standalone Plugins that will demonstrate one or multiple features on Aspose.Words for Cloud [SDKs](SDKs)  | A collection of Aspose Cloud SDKs.
-You can view the code and modify it as you like.
+[Examples](Examples)  | A collection of .NET examples that help you learn and explore the API features [Plugins](Plugins)  | Standalone Plugins that will demonstrate one or multiple features on Aspose.Words for Cloud [SDKs](SDKs)  | A collection of SDKs that help you call and use Aspose Cloud API features in your applications

 ## Resources
 + **Website:** [www.aspose.com](http://www.aspose.com)